For the original conversation, see Explore: Last refresh timestamp.

 - Creating a Top/bottom attribute

 - Editor or Admin permissions (see Giving agents access to Explore)

 - Ticket and agent data in Zendesk Support

 Creating the last ticket updated metric

-This metric returns the median time since tickets were last updated.
+This metric returns the most recent time tickets were last updated.
 A display format is then used to append the result with the text " Minutes Ago".

 To create the metric

-- On the Choose a dataset page, choose Support > Tickets > Support: Tickets [default] (the dataset containing the ticket data you'll need to build the query).
+- On the Select a dataset page, choose Support > Support - Tickets (the dataset containing the ticket data you'll need to build the report).

 - In the Calculations menu (), click Standard calculated metric.